Markusdreyer/react-workshop/step-by-step.md

   <summary>:wrench: Getting started</summary><br>

-  In this project we'll be using a component library named Material-UI, it provides us with ready made components, such as buttons, text fields and much much more.
-There are many such libaries available, and there's usually no need to re-invent the wheel and create buttons and other components entirely from scratch.
-So, with that out of the way, we'll move onto the first step.
+  In this project we'll be using a component library named [Material-UI](https://mui.com/).
+It provides us with ready-made components, such as buttons, text fields and much more.
+There are many such libraries available, and there's usually no need to re-invent the wheel and create buttons and other components entirely from scratch.

-  The first step is going to be to just add a simple button with the label "Get Recipe".
+  The first step will be to add a simple button with the label "Get Recipe".
 This needs to be placed within the `return` statement in the `App.tsx`-file.
 A button can be added using the following.

   ```js